aliyarahman/code_that_only_does_one_thing/README.md

 **launch a Flask app with a bare bones skeleton**: Launches an app that says 'Hello, world' in the browser, but has the full (yet bare) skeleton that larger apps will need.

+**make a div disappear using jquery**: Uses the jQuery click event and fadeOut() method to make a div disappear when you click it

 **make a widget using an iframe**: Shows the mechanics of widgetizing an existing Django app.

 **read a csv**: Uses Python's csv package to open a .csv file and print out values in its first two columns for every row in that file